 In addition to the other home modification resources discussed on this site, the following options may be available in some geographic areas to help elderly individuals remain living in their homes.

 The Older Americans Act provides funds for the elderly that are distributed through the local Area Agencies on Aging (AAA).
 This network of some 600 agencies has flexibility in how these funds are used.
 Some AAA may offer eligible seniors small grants to make home modifications and repairs.
 Inquire with your local AAA.

 Money Follows the Person (MFP)

-This is a Medicaid program designed for individuals that currently reside in nursing homes and wish to return to living at home or in the home of their family.
+This is a Medicaid program designed for individuals who currently live in nursing homes and wish to return to living at home or in the home of their family.
 The MFP program provides up to $45,000 for home modifications, such as widening doorways, lowering cabinets, and addition of wheelchair ramps.
 However, there are multiple requirements to be eligible.
 First and foremost, one must be an active participant in the MFP program, which means they must be on Medicaid and be living in a nursing home.
 They must exhaust other Medicaid waivers funds available for home modifications first and there also must be funds available in this program.
 Funds are distributed on a first-come, first-serve basis.
 Finally, they must have authorization for the modification from the Department of Medical Assistance.
 Learn more about the Money Follows the Person program.